 Food Hygiene & Safety

-There’s no doubt that the various scrumptious dishes of prawns can make anyone’s mouth water.
 The smell of freshly cooked prawn curry or grilled prawns can make you feel like eating them all day and night!
 For that, you might need to reheat your prawns often.
 But, how many times can you reheat prawns?
 Does reheating affect the taste and texture of your dish?
-Is it healthy to eat the reheated prawns?
+Is it healthy to eat reheated prawns?

-All these questions might pop up when you think of reheating your prawns and you would be interested to know the correct procedure of reheating them.
+All these questions might pop up when you think of reheating your prawns.
 This blog elaborately describes how to cook, store and reheat prawns and the procedures of reheating prawns, including other relevant particulars.
-Then why not give this blog a read?

 Table of Content